OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ### Static Analysis

 Applications will often use the [Log Class](https://developer.android.com/reference/android/util/Log.html "Log Class") and [Logger Class](https://developer.android.com/reference/java/util/logging/Logger.html "Logger Class") to create logs.
-To discover this you should audit the application's source code for any such logging classes.
-These can often by found by searching for the following keywords:
+To discover this, you should audit the application's source code for any such logging classes.
+These can often be found by searching for the following keywords:

 - Functions and classes, such as:
   - `android.util.Log`